1.Unable to display the Project list after entering cove.tool credentials

 (User) I added the walls after clearing the surfaces box's previous value and saw multiple red/oranges boxes.
 What does the red mean and orange mean?

 (Response) Before anything else, try to reconnect your geometry again.
 Grasshopper can sometimes see certain bugs that are easily resolved by repeating steps twice to work properly.
 If it still doesn't work, then the error may be caused by the kinds of surfaces you are exporting.
 The cove.tool plugin can only collect area geometry from single surface objects.
 A grouped, polysurface, mesh, and/or linked surface object would be rejected and might prompt multiple errors in the script.
-Users are recommended to check out step 3 of the Rhino/Grasshopper section in the plugin handbook to fix this issue.
+Users are recommended to check exporting parametric architecture with the Grasshopper plugin article to simplify their geometry.
 As a quick summary, explode/convert all envelope objects to single surface planes.
 Also depending on how much use and ware this file has had, it might be best to start again with a new grasshopper file and repeating the steps.
 While being a powerful platform, Grasshopper can sometimes be temperamental.
 A new script can be downloaded from Food4Rhino.com/app/covetool.